Unquery/Pacman_style-game/README.md

 # Pacman-style game in Swing

-> Project for the GUI course in the 2nd semester at the Polish-Japanese Academy of Information Technology (PJAIT).
+> Project for the GUI course in the 2nd semester 1 year at the Polish-Japanese Academy of Information Technology (PJAIT).
 [![Java](https://img.shields.io/badge/Java-21+-red.svg)]()

 ## Features